 Premiere Canadian Mortgage Corporation is a private mortgage company which is owned by its shareholders.
 Those shareholders own its shares which are broken down as follows:

-Class A Shares — These are the voting shares, which are sold for one dollar each.
+Class A Common Shares — These are the voting shares, which are sold for one dollar each.
 Each shareholder owns one class a share, which gives them one vote at the Annual General Meeting.

 For example, someone may wish to invest $50,000 into the business.
 The cost would then actually be $50,001, representing 50,000 class B shares and one class A share.